-Fig. 6: The Baker test was a 21 kT of TNT equivalent underwater test at the Bikini lagoon on July 25, 1946.
-The fleet of test ships are silhouetted against the water stem.
-An expected tidal wave did not materialize.
+Figure 10.
+The Baker test was a 21 kT of TNT equivalent underwater test at the Bikini lagoon on July 25, 1946.
+The fleet of test ships is silhouetted against the water stem.
+An expected tidal wave or tsunami did not materialize.